 If you’re brand new to the ketogenic diet, one of the first things you’ll want to know is what you can eat on keto.
 Fair enough, I’d want to know what I’m getting into before jumping ship.
 Now that we’ve discussed what the ketogenic diet is (part 1) and what benefits and side effects to expect on keto (part 2), it’s time we break down what it takes to get started.
 Part 3 of the keto diet masterclass will discuss just that, covering concepts such as calculating macros, selecting the right foods, and holding yourself accountable.
 We’ve got a lot to cover, so let’s get into it.

-Prefer to listen to this blog?
-Click below to download your FREE audio tutorial.
+Prefer to listen to this masterclass?
+Click below to download your FREE video tutorial.

 Getting Started With Keto

 When beginning your ketogenic journey, the first thing you should do is to calculate your macros.
 Doing so will give you a better understanding of how much you should be consuming on a ketogenic diet.
 Macros are the foundation of your keto diet.
 In fact, the most important thing for getting into ketosis and achieving ketogenic success is to get your macros right.

 Macros is a term that’s often thrown around in the ketogenic community.
 The term macros is short for macronutrients.
 And macronutrients are the energy-giving components of food that fuel our body.
 They include: carbohydrates, protein and fat.

 This is a basic breakdown of macros on the ketogenic diet:

 70-80% of your dietary intake should be derived from fat.